GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

    Generated mesh

-We use the internal mesh generator ``InternalMesh`` to create a computational domain.
+This mesh was created using the internal mesh generator as parametrized in the ``InternalMesh`` XML tag.
-This mesh contains 300 x 300 x 1 eight-node brick elements in the x, y and z directions, respectively.
+The mesh contains 300 x 300 x 1 eight-node brick elements in the x, y, and z directions respectively.
-Here, a structured three-dimensional mesh is generated with ``C3D8`` as the elementTypes (eight-node hexahedral elements).
-This mesh is defined as a cell block with the name ``cb1``.
+Such eight-node hexahedral elements are defined as ``C3D8`` elementTypes, and their collection forms a mesh with one group of cell blocks named here ``cb1``.

 .. literalinclude:: ../../../../../../inputFiles/lagrangianContactMechanics/ContactMechanics_TFrac_benchmark.xml